-He's the man who somehow, unbelievably, will turn 60 this year, yet somehow hasn't lost a single step — not when it comes to his songwriting, his wit, and sure as heyall not when it coms to rocking the accordion.
+He's the man who somehow, unbelievably, is over 60 years old, yet somehow hasn't lost a single step — not when it comes to his songwriting, his wit, and sure as heyall not when it comes to rocking the accordion.

 But despite the fact that he continues to dominate the world, he REALLY dominated the '80s.
 The man was an icon.
 And while his originals are equally witty and impressively musical, he built his monolithic career on the incredible strength of his wordplay, intelligence and satire.

 With a parody catalogue so immense and full of pure genius, it's tough to narrow it down to just 10 songs, even when we're sticking only to parodies released in the '80s.
 I mean, damn, there are just so many.
 No matter how many classics you pick, there will be one you miss.

 That's why we didn't include originals.
 That list will have to wait for another day.

 Besides having to be a "Weird Al" parody from the '80s, criteria include best wordplay, how it plays off the original and number of times I go: "oh man, this is great!"

 So put on your Hawaiian shirts and relive the best "Weird Al" parody songs from the 1980s, in order, from 10 to 1.